Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Results

 \subsection{Plasticity-induced recovery from injury}

 The goal of this set of experiments was to examine how far the Hebbian learning mechanism can compensate for neural injury.
 In the first experiment, RNs in the Antennae$\rightarrow$AL channel were injured (Fig.\ref{injuryRnsPns}A).
 In the second experiment, PNs in the AL$\rightarrow$MB channel were targeted (Fig.\ref{injuryRnsPns}B).
 AL noise was set to naturalistic levels (calibrated per \textit{in vivo} data~\cite{delahuntMoth1}) and FAS-like injury levels ranged from 0\% to 60\%.
 The MON was subsequently retrained with 5 odor puffs, close to sufficient to max out the allowable synaptic weights.
 The average EN readout response was recorded, as a key measure of the actionable output of the system.
 A typical timecourse is shown in Fig.\ref{typicalEnTimecourse}.
-In each experiment, over 60 MothNet instances were generated from template (\textit{i.e.} a specification of network parameters used to randomly generate MothNet instances) and tested at each injury level.
-We examined two functions of the EN readout: \\ \textit{(i)} Magnitude, since this is a basic property relevant to identifying an odor.
-This required no pre-training of the network prior to injury.\\ \textit{(ii)} Discriminative ability, measured as the Fisher linear discriminant
+In each experiment, over 30 (\textit{n} = 34 - 38, mean = 36) MothNet instances were generated from template (\textit{i.e.} a specification of network parameters used to randomly generate MothNet instances) and tested at each injury level.
+We examined two properties of the EN readout:

+\textit{(i)} Magnitude, a basic property relevant to triggering behavioral response to an odor.
+Examining effects on EN magnitude required no pre-training of the network prior to injury.